 Best Books for Preschoolers

 Our whole family loves these books.
 They are intended for kids grade Kindergarten t0 4th grade, but my preschoolers enjoy them as well.
 They are entertaining and educational, and I also love the messages they teach.
 We have this gift set, I am Jackie Robinson, and I am Jane Goodall.
-I plan to pick up I am Neil Armstrong, I am Walt Disney, and I am Lucille Ball this holiday season to expand our collection.
+We plan to add I am Neil Armstrong, I am Walt Disney, and I am Lucille Ball this holiday season.

 This book is part of the National Geographic Little Kids First Big Books series, which includes all sorts of topics that are interesting, fun, and educational.
 We love these books and they’re a great way to learn while having fun.